espressif/esp-adf/docs/en/api-reference/services/bluetooth_service.rst

 This service is dedicated to interface with Bluetooth devices and provides:

-* A2DP (Advanced Audio Distribution Profile), that implements streaming of multimedia audio using a Bluetooth connection,
+* A2DP (Advanced Audio Distribution Profile), that implements streaming of multimedia audio using a Bluetooth connection;
 * AVRCP (Audio/Video Remote Control Profile) used together with A2DP for remote control of devices such as headphones, car audio systems, or speakers.